jbannick/hellokata-java/src/log4j2/hellolog4j2configproperties/README.md

 04:50:56.785 [main] ERROR HelloLog4J2ConfigXML - This is an error entry

 A file named hellolog4j2.log containing the same entries should be written to your ./logs directory.
+Note that, by default, Log4J2 appends to existing log files.